-Your gaming PC can last well over a decade, but its performance will drop and pale in comparison to new-age computers.
+Your gaming PC can last well over a decade, but its performance will drop and pale compared to new-age computers.
 You’ll notice it slows down, overheats, and gets bogged down much quicker than it used to.

-The good news is you can replace parts every few years to keep it running for much longer.
+The good news is that you can replace parts every few years to keep it running much longer.

-Modern technology is built to last for a long time, but that doesn’t mean it can withstand the test of wear and tear.
+Modern technology is built to last long, but that doesn’t mean it can withstand wear and tear.

-If your PC is lagging or showing error codes before four or five years, there’s either a compatibility problem or you’re overworking the system.
+If your PC lags or shows error codes before four or five years, there’s a compatibility problem, or you’re overworking the system.

 Malware and bloatware can ruin a brand-new gaming computer’s performance, too.
 Make sure you have trustworthy antivirus software downloaded to prevent such issues.